NhatVu/karate-tutorial/docs/Checklist.md

 ## Karate Tutorial
--
+- [done] get API
-- config logback to reduce log
+- [done] config logback to reduce log
-- running with tag, without tag.
+- [done] running with tag, without tag.
 One Scenario can have multiple tag
-- config path parameter, request param, header, cookie, sending form data, sending json data
+- [done] config path parameter, request param, header, cookie,
+- sending form data, sending json data
+- with multipart file, when post csv file, need to use value, instead of read. because kerate automatically convert csv to json
 - request retry
 - using embedded expression with json: template approach, json file with placeholde, which can be replaced with dynamic value
 - read external file (json, csv). convert type of text, csv, json